BjornFridal/fridal-blog/src/pages/blog/migrating-umbraco-content-and-media-from-version-7-to-version-12.md

 Again using XSLT I also converted the members I had exporting from the database into a format that uSync would be happy with.

-### Wrangling old property editors
+### Wrangling Legacy Property Editors

 One of the things that I was most happy to see was that all of the internal references in the imported content still worked.
-That is, content selected with a content picker, a media picker, a multinode tree picker etc. All of those references still worked after importing them in the new Umbraco website!
+That is, content selected with content pickers, media pickers, multinode treepickers etc. All of those references remained intact in the new website.

-On the flip side, some content couldn't be imported at all.
-Old property editors like the Umbraco.Grid (not the new Block Grid) had tons of JSON that was just as annoying as it looked.
+However, there were some bumps.
+Older property editors like Umbraco.Grid presented challenges with their cumbersome JSON data.
 Again, XSLT proved to be a big help.
 Newer versions of XSLT comes with the handy json-to-xml and xml-to-json functions.
-Those functions allowed me to parse the JSON from Umbraco.Grid with XSLT and transform into a sensible format for uSync to use.
+Those functions allowed me to parse JSON and transform into a format compatible with uSync.

 :::note
 Huge shout out to uSync